-- to carry out the scientific program planned for the shift in a safe and efficient manner. - to ensure that the logbook contains a complete and accurate description of the events and actions which occurred during the shift. - to serve as primary contact between the machine control center (MCC) and experiment personnel. - to oversee that hall equipment is operated properly. - to ensure the shift checklist is performed every eight hours on operating shifts. - to ensure that equipment malfunctions are properly labeled and lockedout if necessary and to communicate this to shift personnel and subsystem experts. - to note in the logbook when workers from outside groups (such as survey and alignment) stop by the counting house before entering the hall when in Controlled Access.
-Furthermore, to confirm that these workers have communicated with the Run Coordinator and the Hall Work Coordinator. - to coordinate the response of the shift crew to any emergency situation, including the notification of appropriate individuals as outlined in the Hall B Emergency Response Guidelines (ERG). - to ensure that in any emergency situation the experiment Physics Division Liaison, Run Coordinator, and Hall Leader are notified immediately.
+- to carry out the scientific program planned for the shift in a safe and efficient manner. - to ensure that the logbook contains a complete and accurate description of the events and actions that occurred during the shift. - to serve as primary contact between MCC and the experiment personnel. - to oversee that Hall equipment is operated properly. - to ensure the shift checklist is performed every eight hours on operating shifts.

-• to notify the Run Coordinator and the Hall Leader, if the hall is down due to equipment failure for more than four hours.
+- to ensure that equipment malfunctions are properly labeled and lockedout if necessary and to communicate this to shift personnel and subsystem experts. - to note in the logbook when workers from outside groups (such as survey and alignment) stop by the Counting House before entering the Hall when in Controlled Access.
+Furthermore, to confirm that these workers have communicated with the Run Coordinator and the Hall Work Coordinator. - to coordinate the response of the shift crew to any emergency situation, including the notification of appropriate individuals as outlined in the Hall B Emergency Response Guidelines (ERG). - to ensure that in any emergency situation the experiment Physics Division Liaison, Run Coordinator, MCC Crew Chief, and Hall Leader are notified immediately. - to notify the Run Coordinator and the Hall Leader, if the Hall is down due to equipment failure for more than four hours.